photon-technologies/photon-matter-tools/mfg_tool/README.md

 # Matter Manufacturing Partitions Generator Utility

-esp-matter-mfg-tool helps generate the Matter compatible manufacturing and secure certificate partitions.
+photon-matter-mfg-tool helps generate the Matter compatible manufacturing and secure certificate partitions.

 Manufacturing partition can contain the Matter specific data as well as it